-Please Note: If the tree is protected by a Tree Preservation Order (TPO) or in a Conservation area you will need to apply for written permission from the Council before you do any work.
+Please note: If the tree is protected by a tree preservation order (TPO) or in a conservation area you will need to apply for written permission from us before you do any work.
 Please contact us to check on the status of a tree before beginning any work.

 Trees in conservation areas

-The Town and Country Planning Act 1990 makes special provision for trees in conservation areas which are not the subject of a TPO.
-Under Section 211, anyone proposing to cut down or carry out work on a tree in a Conservation Area is required to give the Local Planning Authority six weeks prior notice.
+The Town and Country Planning Act 1990 makes special provision for trees in conservation areas which are not the subject of a tree treservation order (TPO).
+Under Section 211, if you are proposing to cut down or carry out work on a tree in a conservation area you must give us six weeks prior notice.

-The purpose of this requirement is to give the council an opportunity to consider whether a TPO should be made in respect of a tree.
+The purpose of this requirement is to enable us to consider whether a TPO should be made in respect of a tree.